Surpassing the wave-particle duality relation via feed-forward of phase information

 This probability serves as a measure for the WW information obtained in a single run of the experiment.
 However, during the readout process, the WWD is reduced to one of its eigenstates $\ket{W_i} \in W$ randomly.
 In order to obtain a measure for the \textit{likelihood} $\mathcal{L}_{\hat{W}}$ of guessing the QO's path correctly in an arbitrary run of the experiment in which we measure the WWD observable $\hat{W}$, we need to average over all possible eigenstates $\ket{W_i}$ with their respective probabilities $p_i$, i.e., $\mathcal{L}_{\hat{W}} = \sum_i p_iq_i$.
-Experimentally, $\mathcal{L}_{\hat{W}}$ may be verified by a setup as shown in Fig.~\ref{fig_setup}(b), where the occupation probabilities of the two paths are determined from the detector readout results.\\ Note that the value of $\mathcal{L}_{\hat{W}}$ runs from $0.5$ to $1$: If we don't know anything about the QO's path, we need to make a random guess, which is correct with a probability of $0.5$, while if we know the way for sure, we are correct with probability $1$.
-In order to obtain a quantity that returns $0\ (1)$ in case of no (full) WW information, we thus rescale $\mathcal{L}_{\hat{W}}$ to the \textit{which-way knowledge}
+Note that the value of $\mathcal{L}_{\hat{W}}$ runs from $0.5$ to $1$: If we don't know anything about the QO's path, we need to make a random guess, which is correct with a probability of $0.5$, while if we know the path for sure, we are correct with probability $1$.
+To obtain a quantity that returns $0\ (1)$ in case of no (full) WW information, we rescale $\mathcal{L}_{\hat{W}}$ to the \textit{which-way knowledge}~\cite{Englert:1996,Schilling:2012}

-which, by construction, adheres to the duality relation in Eq.~\eqref{eq_duality} \cite{Englert:1996}.
+which, by construction, adheres to the duality relation given in Eq.~\eqref{eq_duality} \cite{Englert:1996}.
 The subscript $\hat{W}$ highlights the dependency on the chosen WWD observable.